 Refer to your course syllabus for specific instructions on how to submit assignments.
 For NOVA Online learning courses, unless otherwise specified by your instructor, students should only drop off assignments at the NOVA Online Learning Office at 3922 Pender Drive, Fairfax, VA 22030 and not at the instructor's campus office.

 Is online learning just an easy way to take a course?

 No. The content is the same, no matter how you decide to take the course, and although your professor for online learning courses is adapting the methods for teaching at a distance, you are expected to learn the same amount of material.
 Many students have expressed surprise that the online course is actually harder because it requires so much self-discipline.

 Will I interact with other students in the class?

-In distance learning courses, interaction with other students is usually limited to online discussion forums in which messages are posted to the course website.
+In online learning courses, interaction with other students is usually limited to online discussion forums in which messages are posted to the course website.
 A few courses require class meetings—the dates and times are published in the printed and online Schedule of Classes for each semester.

 Do I ever have to go to campus?

 You will also need to go to the campus testing centers if you are planning to complete a certificate or degree at NOVA or are planning to take an English or math course.
 If you live outside the Washington, DC, metropolitan area, you can request to have a proctor outside NOVA to administer your exams.
-Refer to ELI Policies and Procedures for all the details.
+Refer to NOVA Online Policies and Procedures for all the details.
 In a few specialized courses, an on-campus lab is required.

 Can I work at my own pace?